tombensve/APS/APS-Network/APSExternalProtocolExtender/docs/aps-external-protocol-extender.md

 The exernal protocol extender also provides a configuration where services can be specified with their fully qualified name to be made externally available.
 If a bundle however have specifically specified false for the above manifest entry then the config entry will be ignored.

 So, what is meant by ”made externally available” ?
 Well what this bundle does is to analyze with reflection all services that are in one way or the other specified as being externalizable (manifest or config) and for all callable methods of the service an _APSExternallyCallable_ object will be created and saved locally with the service name. _APSExternallyCallable_ extends _java.util.concurrent.Callable_, and adds the possibility to add parameters to calls and also provides meta data for the service method, and the bundle it belongs to.
+There is also an _APSRESTCallable_ that extends _APSExternallyCallable_ and also takes an http method and maps that to a appropriate service method.

 ## The overall structure